Tame symmetric algebras of period four with small Gabriel quivers

 Here, we must have at least one $2$-cycle in $E$ connecting the isolated vertex $4$ with one of the remaining $1$-vertices in the square, because $Q$ is connected by the assumption.
 Up to permutation, we can assume there is a $2$-cycle $3\leftrightarrows 4$ in $E$.
-Moreover, there may be at most one additional $2$-cycle in $E$ connecting vertices $2$ and $5$, because this is the only possibility allowed by Theorem \ref{thm:recon} (only this give a required block of $Q$).
+Moreover, there may be at most one additional $2$-cycle in $E$ connecting vertices $2$ and $5$, because this is the only possibility allowed by rule (R4).
 As a result, we proved that $Q^\circ=\bbQ\sqcup E$ has the following form

 which give two possible quivers, depending on the second $2$-cycle.